 Pineapple increases blood flow in pelvic region.
 It has fertility reducing and estrogenic effect.
-High level of estrogen (a female hormone) causes the start of menstrual cycle and pineapple produces similar effect in body.
+High level of estrogen (a female hormone) causes the start of menstrual cycle and pineapple produces similar effect in the body.
 Due to this reason, pineapple is recommended in amenorrhea and restricted in pregnancy.
 It is one fruit that should not be consumed during pregnancy.
 Although some people say it is safe to eat pineapple in small amount during pregnancy.

 Few side effects of pineapple eating are allergy, diarrhea, GI problems, metrorrhagia/ abnormal bleeding from the womb, nausea, and vomiting.